 After graduating high school, Chris did what was expected of him and went to college.
 But when he stepped on campus, Chris knew something wasn’t quite right.
 Nothing he could learn at school could compare to a career he’d already learned to love – being a lobsterman.

 Chris started fishing with his grandfather, Skeeter Welch, when he was 6 years old.
 By 8, he obtained his student license, and he got his first skiff – Shitpoke – at 14 years old.

-He called his skiff Shitpoke.“I wasn’t allowed to swear around my grandmother, but Shitpoke was what we always called the blue heron cranes, so I could get away with it.
-At age 14, I thought it was kinda great.”
+“I wasn’t allowed to swear around my grandmother, but Shitpoke was what we always called the blue heron cranes, so I could get away with it,” said Chris.
+“At age 14, I thought it was kind of great.”

-The boat Chris fishes out of now is a 35’ Duffy named Foolish Pride.
-“That comes from my grandfather.
-When I was younger, I was a little bit stubborn.
-My grandfather always said my foolish pride would get the best of me.
-My next boat I’ll call Quality Time.
+“My current boat is a 36’ Calvin Beal called Quality Time.
 When I was hauling with him and we weren’t catching anything, he’d say, ‘Yeah, but think of all the quality time we’re getting.’”

-Favorite way to eat lobster?
-Right out of the shell, no butter. (“I’m a simple man.”)
+Right out of the shell, no butter.
+“Right out of the shell, no butter.
+I’m a simple man.”

 A diverse group of people passionate about Maine and the lobster industry.